Shortcut Diffusion Training with Cumulative Consistency Loss: An Optimal Control View

 Abstract: Although iterative denoising (i.e., diffusion/flow) methods offer strong generative performance, they suffer from low generation efficiency, requiring hundreds of steps of network forward passes to simulate a single sample.
 Mitigating this requires taking larger step-sizes during simulation, thereby allowing one- or few-step generation.
 Recently proposed shortcut model learns larger step-sizes by enforcing alignment between its direction and the path defined by a base many-step flow-matching model through a self-consistency loss.
 However, its generation quality is significantly lower than the base model.
-In this paper, we interpret the self-consistency loss through the lens of optimal control by formulating the few-step generation as a controlled base generative process.
-This perspective enables us to develop a general cumulative self-consistency loss that penalizes the misalignment at both the current step and future steps along the trajectory.
-This encourages the model to take larger step-sizes that not only align with the base model at the current time step but also guide subsequent steps towards high-quality generation.
+In this paper, we formulate few-step generation as a controlled base generative process, and show that self-consistency loss can be understood through the lens of optimal control.
+This perspective naturally motivates its generalization to the proposed cumulative self-consistency loss that cumulatively penalizes misalignment along the entire trajectory.
+This encourages larger step-sizes that not only align with the base model at the current time step but also support alignment in the subsequent steps, facilitating high-quality generation.
 Furthermore, we draw a connection between our approach and reinforcement learning, potentially opening the door to a new set of approaches for few-step generation.
-Extensive experiments show that we significantly improve one- and few-step generation quality under the same training budget.
+Experiments show that we significantly improve one- and few-step generation quality under the same training budget.
+Implementation is available at: [https://github.com/paribeshregmi/Shortcut-CSL](https://github.com/paribeshregmi/Shortcut-CSL)

 Primary Area: generative models